 5. Is this something that a stay-at-home mom can do in her limited amount of time?
 Is the work flexible?

-A work-from-home mom can easily scope part time and bring in some nice extra money working around nap times, school activities, and other parenting responsibilities.
+A work-from-home mom can easily scope part-time and bring in some nice extra money working around nap times, school activities, and other parenting responsibilities.
 Some reporters require scopists to listen to a full audio recording of the job as they edit.
-Even though this work is slower going (and higher paying), a scopist could work two days a week and bring in $1000 or more per month.
+Even though this work is slower going (and higher-paying), a scopist could work two, two and a half days a week and bring in more than $1,000 a month.
 Especially since daycare has become so expensive, many moms find it difficult to make more than what she has to pay the babysitter.
 What’s the point?

 6. Realistically, what is the minimum amount of time you would need to devote to this on a daily basis?
 What if you can only work on it late at night or early in the morning?